Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: One-dimensional systems

 For $R_0/L = 0.3$, the path $\traj^*$ is completely different from its smaller-radius counterparts.
-Now, the most probable reference path rests close to the well minima for most of the transition time, and crosses the barrier without stopping at the barrier top.
+Now, the most probable reference path immediately crosses over the potential barrier without stopping, and rests close to the potential minimum $\xr$ for most of the transition time.
 The behavior of $\traj^*$ is now more reminiscent of the most probable tube for the constant free-diffusion exit rate scenario from Fig.~\ref{fig:instantons_0}.

-The reason for this is that for $R_0/L = 0.3$, the exit rate is no longer dominated by the free diffusion term Eq.~\eqref{eq:scenario1_free_diffusion}; the next-order correction Eq.~\eqref{eq:scenario1_Lagrangian} is now of comparable size, as is confirmed by a simple scaling argument.
-By comparing the first two terms in Eq.~\eqref{eq:axit_result_intro}, which for $N=1$ and constant radius are given by Eqs.~\eqref{eq:scenario1_free_diffusion}, \eqref{eq:scenario1_Lagrangian}, the crossover radius $R_c$ where the exit rate is no longer dominated by the free-diffusion contribution is found as $D_0 \pi^2/(4R_c^2) \approx \mathcal{L}_{\mathrm{0}}$, where $\mathcal{L}_{\mathrm{0}}$ is the typical scale of $\mathcal{L}_1^{\traj,(0)}$.
-According to Fig.~\ref{fig:radius_and_theoretical_rates} (c), we have $\mathcal{L}_{\mathrm{0}} \approx 10 \,\td = 10 L^2/D_0$, so that $(R_c/L)^2 \approx \pi^2/40 \approx 0.25$.
-This estimate for the crossover radius is precisely between the two radii where we observe free-diffusion dominated ($R_0/L = 0.2$) and $\mathcal{L}_{1}^{\traj,(0)}$-dominated ($R_0/L = 0.3$) most probable tube centers in Fig.~\ref{fig:instantons_1}.
+The reason for the crossover that we observe in Fig.~\ref{fig:radius_dependence_of_instanton} (a) is the radius-dependent competition between the terms in the perturbation series Eq.~\eqref{eq:axit_result_intro}.
+To investigate this competition further we now consider a constant path at a point $x$ with constant radius $R \equiv R_0 \equiv const.$, and ask for which choice of $x$ the exit rate is minimal, i.e.~we consider the function